 Mobile Connectivity at Flag Fen

-SIS LIVE has helped a unique archaeological dig at a 5,000 year-old Bronze Age site near Peterborough reach an international audience thanks to its satellite broadcasting technology.
+NEP Connect (formerly known as SIS LIVE) has helped a unique archaeological dig at a 5,000 year-old Bronze Age site near Peterborough reach an international audience thanks to its satellite broadcasting technology.

 The aim of the professional archaeologists’ and site owners, Peterborough’s cultural trust, Vivacity, was to bring Bronze Age Flag Fen to life for a three week dig in August.